Richard Nance: Career

 Prior to moving to Washington, he taught for seven years at Amarillo College in Amarillo, Texas.
 Nance joined the faculty of Pacific Lutheran University originally as associate director of choral activities in 1992.
 For fifteen years he conducted the University Chorale, University Singers and Choral Union.
 Under Nance’s direction, all three of these choirs were chosen to sing at ACDA conventions (1996, 1998, 2000, 2003, 2006), and the Choral Union twice toured to Europe.
 Upon Kathryn Lehmann’s departure from PLU in 2006, Nance was named Director of Choral Activities and conductor of the Choir of the West.
 He led the choir’s tour to Romania, Bulgaria and Hungary in 2007, and the tour to Germany and France in 2011.
 That tour featured performances at the Harmonie Festival in Lindenholzhausen, Germany, a world competition that takes place once every six years.
 Under Nance’s direction the Choir of the West appeared at the 2009 Northwest MENC Conference, and the choir has been selected to appear at the 2012 Northwestern Division Conference of the American Choral Directors Association., where he directed the University Chorale, University Singers and Choral Union and taught music education courses and private composition.
 In January 2007, he was appointed director of choral activities and conductor of The Choir of the West at PLU.
 Under Nance's direction the Choir of the West has become recognized as one of the best collegiate choirs in the nation.
 The Choir of the West won First place in the Anton Bruckner choral festival in the summer of 2015, and in the 2015 - 2016 school year the choir sang the St. Matthews passion with Soprano Angela Meade, and performed at the NCCO conference with Simon Carrington as a guest director and mentor.

-On May 9th, 2021, Dr. Nance announced his plans to retire from PLU following the 2021-22 academic year.
-He conducted his final concert with the Choir of the West on May 3rd, 2022.
+On May 9, 2021, Dr. Nance announced his plans to retire from PLU following the 2021-22 academic year.
+He conducted his final concert with the Choir of the West on May 3, 2022.
 In September 2022, Dr. Brian Galante became the seventh conductor of the choir, having previously conducted University Chorale.
-The Chorale and University Singers are currently conducted by Dr. Tiffany Walker.
-Although he’s no longer teaching at PLU, Nance still conducts the PLU Choral Union.
+The Chorale and University Singers are currently conducted by Dr. Raul Dominguez.
+Although he’s no longer teaching at PLU, Nance still co-conducts the PLU Choral Union - a community choir composed of Choir of the West alumni and current members of the group - with Dominguez.

 Dr. Nance is an active member of the American Choral Directors Association, presently serving as state president for Washington and as the Choral Review Editor for the Choral Journal.
 Three choirs under his direction have appeared at ACDA regional conventions.
 Dr. Nance also serves as director of music at St. Mary's Episcopal Church of Lakewood, Washington, and is active as a clinician and adjudicator.